tekniiquann/tekniiquann.github.io/_BlogsPages/CUDA_ROCm-HIP.md

 ---
 layout: page
-name: CUDA ROCm/HIP Kernel Language
+name: cuda rocm/hip and Kernel Language
 description: Two mainstream libs of GPU accelerations provided by Nvidia and AMD.
 They are so-called kernel languages, which means acceleration is done by lunch kernel codes on GPU card's Stream Multiprocessors (SMs).
 ---